arjun-chanda/ECOMMERCE-SALES-ANALYSIS-DASHBOARD-/README.md

 - **Quantity**: Number of units purchased.
 ---
 ## Questions(KPIs)
-What is the total revenue generated during the analysis period?
+-What is the total revenue generated during the analysis period?
-Which products generate the highest revenue?
+-Which products generate the highest revenue?
-What are the monthly and yearly sales trends?
+-What are the monthly and yearly sales trends?
-Which product categories are the most profitable?
+-Which product categories are the most profitable?
-Who are the high-value customers, and what are their purchase patterns?
+-Who are the high-value customers, and what are their purchase patterns?
-What is the average value of each order?
+-What is the average value of each order?
-How often do customers place orders?
+-How often do customers place orders?
-How many units of each product were sold?
+-How many units of each product were sold?
-Which products contribute the most to overall revenue?
+-Which products contribute the most to overall revenue?
-Which products or categories have the highest return rates?
+-Which products or categories have the highest return rates?
-Which regions generate the highest revenue?
+-Which regions generate the highest revenue?
-How has revenue grown across regions over time?
+-How has revenue grown across regions over time?
-What is the average time to fulfill an order?
+-What is the average time to fulfill an order?
-How frequently is inventory being replenished?
+-How frequently is inventory being replenished?
-Which regions have the highest return rates?
+-Which regions have the highest return rates?

 --
 ## Tools and Techniques